A guide for schools and education professionals

 Safeguarding and Prevent – Portsmouth Education Partnership

-A regular bulletin is published which reflects the local and national prevent updates.
+A regular bulletin is published which reflects the local and national Prevent updates.
 This can be requested from: [email protected]

 Early Years Bulletin